-The group is comprised of senior foundation representatives drawn from across ACF's membership, who will meet 7 times over an 18 month period.
-The meetings, which will vary in format depending on the topic and desired content, will include presentation of evidence (by experts from within and beyond the foundation sector), small group discussions, whole group exercises and visits.
+The group was comprised of senior foundation representatives drawn from across ACF's membership, who met 7 times over an 18 month period.
+The meetings, which varied in format depending on the topic and desired content, included presentation of evidence (by experts from within and beyond the foundation sector), small group discussions, whole group exercises and visits.
 The group's full terms of reference can be found here.

 Meeting SnapshotsMeeting #1 (December 2018) - Introduction meeting

 Meeting #3 (April 2019) – What comes first, strategy or governance?

 This meeting considered the question ‘Does strategy lead your governance or does your governance lead your strategy?